Measure color accuracy, tonal response, and noise

-Multicharts Special Chart Selection
+(pre-5.2) Multicharts Special Chart Selection

-After you’ve made the rough crop, the fine adjustment box appears.
+Once you’ve made the rough crop, the fine adjustment box appears.
 The original crop is displayed as the red rectangle.
 The patch regions to be selected are the small cyan squares or rectangles.
 This dialog box can be enlarged or maximized to facilitate the adjustment.
 It offers numerous options.

 Fine region selection shown for the IT8.7 chart

 - The entire ROI can be moved ( , upper-left).

 - The top, bottom, left, or right sides can be moved ( , middle-left).

 - Corners can be moved individually (any of the 8 buttons in each of the four corners, middle-left).